“Let them build Me a Sanctuary, so that I may dwell among them.” – Exodus 25:8

 As Jews have through the ages, we worship through music, prayers, teachings, and silence.

 All of our services are open to everyone.
 We strive to make children welcome at every service, and also to ensure that our members are able to pray in a warm, spiritual environment.
 Those who have no experience with prayer, or with Judaism, are always welcome as well.
-Feel free to ask the Rabbi or Cantor any questions you might have, before or after the service.
+Feel free to ask the Rabbi any questions you might have, before or after the service.